stdweird/maven-tools/Getting_started.md

 ok(!exists($cmp->{ERROR}), "Configure succeeds with any error logged");
 ```

-All methods of `Test::Quattor` are exported, so no need to use the load for that (in fact, you can't use it for that).
+All methods of `Test::Quattor` are exported, so no need to use the load for that (in fact, you can't use load for that).

 Caveat: reusing the object template for different tests can lead to race conditions (and thus failures),
 try to use unique profiles to avoid this buggy behaviour.